citp/privacy-policy-historical/g/gr/gre/greenweddingshoes.com.md

-> *The following text is extracted and transformed from the greenweddingshoes.com privacy policy that was archived on 2018-10-07.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20181007233738id_/https%3A//greenweddingshoes.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the greenweddingshoes.com privacy policy that was archived on 2019-03-31.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190331015700id_/https%3A//greenweddingshoes.com/privacy) for the most accurate reproduction.*

 # Privacy Policy - Green Wedding Shoes

-_Updated May 23, 2018_
+_Updated October 26, 2018_

 We’ve recently updated both our Privacy Policy and [Terms of Service](https://greenweddingshoes.com/terms-of-service/) to improve transparency and communicate your control over your data.